+Screen Objective

-Screen Objective The status of the ring is displayed in the MRP status page.
-In addition to the status, the page also displays any errors in the received MRP packets.
-Navigation Layer 2 Management > MRP > Status Fields Ring ID-displays the Ring ID.
+Navigation Layer 2 Management > MRP > Status

+rielus Ring ID-displays the Ring ID.
 Admin Mode-displays the admin mode of the ring.

 Ring Port 1-displays the ring port of the ring.
 Ring Port 2-displays the ring port of the ring.

-Port 1 State-displays the port 1 state.
+Port 1 State - displays the port 1 state.

 Port 2 State-displays the port 2 state.

 Ring State-displays the ring state.

-Multiple MRM Error-displays MRM Errors state.
+• Multiple MRM Error -displays MRM Errors state.
 This error is indicated by an MRM when more than one MRM are active in the MRP ring.
-Possible values are as follows: false-no multi-MRM error true-more than one MRM present in the ring Single Side Error-displays Single Side Error state.
-This error also indicated by an MRM when the test frames of an MRM have been seen, but only on one ring port. false-no one Side Rx error Buttons true-test frame received only on one ring port Refresh-refreshes the table.
+Possible values are as follows:

+false-no multi-MRM error

+true-more than one MRM present in the ring

+• Single Side Error -displays Single Side Error state.
+This error also indicated by an MRM when the test frames of an MRM have been seen, but only on one ring port.

+false-no one Side Rx error

+true-test frame received only on one ring port

+Buttons Refresh-refreshes the table.